-Lerner’s research has been published in leading scientific journals, and cited over 16,000 times in scholarly publications alone.
-Such popular outlets as Good Morning, America; National Public Radio; NOVA; the Wall Street Journal; the Washington Post; and the New York Times have all featured her work.
+Published in leading scientific journals, and cited over 30,000 times in scholarly publications alone, Lerner’s research also regularly receives coverage in popular media outlets (e.g., Good Morning, America; National Public Radio; NOVA; the Wall Street Journal; the Washington Post; and The New York Times).

 Selected awards: In a White House ceremony, Lerner received the Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the U.S. government to scientists and engineers in early stages of their careers.
 She has also received the National Science Foundation’s (NSF) Faculty Early Career Development Award and the National Science Foundation’s "Sensational 60” designation.
 (The 60 members in this latter group are designated as the most prominent American scientists whose first grants were graduate school fellowships from the NSF.)

-Teaching: As devoted to teaching as she is to research, Lerner has received several teaching awards including the Harvard Kennedy School’s “Dinner on the Dean” award for outstanding teaching (multiple times) and the Harvard Graduate Student Government’s “Lectures That Last Award.”
-Notably, she is the founding faculty director of Harvard’s popular “Leadership Decision Making” executive education program.
+Teaching: As devoted to teaching as she is to research, Lerner has received multiple teaching awards including: the Harvard Kennedy School’s “Dinner on the Dean” award for outstanding teaching, the Harvard “Innovations in Learning and Teaching Award” for curricular innovation, the Harvard Graduate Student Government’s “Lectures That Last Award,” and the Raymond Vernon Commemorative Award for mentoring junior faculty.
+Notably, she is also the founding faculty director of Harvard’s popular “Leadership Decision Making” executive education program.